AbhinavRatnathurai/AppX/README.md

  This project utilizes OpenAI's GPT-3 language model to develop a sentiment analysis system for determining product star ratings from customer reviews.
 It involves data preprocessing, model evaluation, and backend development.

 The objective is to accurately analyze customer sentiment in reviews and assign appropriate star ratings.
-The model is trained on a large annotated dataset, enabling it to understand the nuances of sentiments expressed in the text.
+The model acts as a pre-trained transformer, enabling it to understand the nuances of sentiments expressed in the text.

 Precision and recall scores are used to evaluate the model's performance, ensuring its accuracy.
-Continuous Integration and Continuous Deployment practices are implemented to streamline workflow, automate testing, and ensure system stability.
+Continuous Integration practices are implemented to streamline workflow, automate testing, and ensure system stability.

 The project report details the data preprocessing steps, model architecture, and sentiment extraction using GPT-3.
 It discusses evaluation metrics and presents precision and recall scores as benchmarks for model performance.